New CSUCCESS Initiative Will Enhance Equity and Student Achievement for CSU Students - News Break

 New CSUCCESS Initiative Will Enhance Equity and Student Achievement for CSU Students

-Largest-ever CSU device distribution will provide iPad Air for up to 35,000 first-year and new transfer students at eight campuses, including Fresno State.
-The California State University (CSU) today announced the launch of the first phase of CSUCCESS (California State University Connectivity Contributing to Equity and Student Success), a bold initiative to enhance student achievement and create more equitable opportunities for the CSU community by providing industry-leading technology.
+(July 12, 2021) — The California State University (CSU) today announced the launch of the first phase of CSUCCESS (California State University Connectivity Contributing to Equity and Student Success), a bold initiative to enhance student achievement and create more equitable opportunities for the CSU community by providing industry-leading technology.
 As part of the initial phase which kicks off with the upcoming fall 2021 term at eight campuses, the CSU will offer an iPad Air, Apple Pencil and Apple Smart Keyboard Folio to all incoming first-year and new transfer students who register to participate in the initiative.
-Students will be provided with this iPad bundle for the entirety of their undergraduate experience at the CSU.www.fresnostatenews.com
+Students will be provided with this iPad bundle for the entirety of their undergraduate experience at the CSU.www.newswise.com

 Comments / 0